ritu01rt/NLP-based-voice-enabled-chatbot/README.md

 Also in addition, our bot aims to be voice-enabled and web-based after the completion of the web app section.
 The best part is we do not need to build anything too complicated for speech recognition and synthesis: we will use a [built-in](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) capability of modern web browsers.

 # Overview
-At a high level, we want to be able to understand two broad types of queries.
-Following is the flowchart.
+The two broad types of queries are illustrated using the flowchart.

 ![Dexbot flow diagram](flowdiagram.png "Dexbot flow diagram")